Gravitational Waves, baryon asymmetry of the universe and electric dipole moment in the CP-violating NMSSM: Anatomy of BAU and EDM

 With the tree level CP-phases taken into account, there are in general three different CPV source terms in the quantum transport equations governing the dynamics of the particle densities in the framework of the closed-time-path-formalism (CTP) (see Ref.~\cite{Lee:2004we} for pedagogical discussions).
 Under assumptions of chemical equilibrium of Yukawa interactions, strong sphaleron and gaugino interactions, the set of coupled transport equations can be reduced to a single equation of ${H}$~\cite{Lee:2004we,Chung:2009cb,Chung:2009qs},

 where a one dimensional picture of the expanding bubble wall assumption is chosen as usually adopted in the literature to simplify the calculations, $v_w$ is the bubble wall velocity and $\bar{z}$ is the spatial coordinate perpendicular to the wall in the frame where the wall is at rest with negative values of $\bar{z}$ corresponding to the symmetric electroweak phase (bubble exterior).
+It should be note that the wall velocity for the gravitional wave and baryogenesis studies should be different due to the the fist one require a relatively larger $v_w$ in comparison with the latter one.
+The $v_w$ for the calculation of gravational wave and baryogenesis can be different when taking into account the hydrodynamics of the bubble~\cite{No:2011fi,Caprini:2011uz}, the consistent calculation can be performed with the one for gravational wave being the speed of the wall and the one for the calculation of baryogenesis being the relative velocity between the wall and the plasma.

 In the above equation, the quantities $\bar{D}$, $\bar{\Gamma}$ and $\bar{S}$ are the effective diffusion constant, effective relaxation rate and effective source term for ${H}(\bar{z})$ respectively and the explicit formulae are~\cite{Chung:2009cb,Chung:2009qs},